Paul Rice Camp: Career

 Early in his career, Camp taught at Reed College and the Polytechnic Institute of Brooklyn.
 In 1961, Camp departed Brooklyn Polytechnic to become Chief of the Materials Research Branch at the newly created U.S. Army Cold Regions Research and Engineering Laboratory in New Hampshire.
 While at USA CRREL, as the laboratory is known, Camp was engaged in substantial research regarding the physical properties of ice.

 In 1965 and 1966, during a leave of absence from CRREL, he served as a member of the Commission on College Physics (CCP), then headquartered at the University of Michigan.
 Created through a grant of the National Science Foundation in seeking to improve science education across the country, the 17-member CCP held numerous national conferences, issued many publications, and, most prominently, suggested various aids and revisions in the teaching of college physics.

 In 1967, Camp accepted a position at the University of Maine as both Professor and Chair of the Department of Physics.
 While Chair, he significantly expanded the University's focus on physics by insisting that specialists be hired in a wide variety of sub-fields within the subject.
 Camp is notable for having established the Ph.D. program in Physics at the University.

 He retired from the University of Maine in 1996 and later became a Distinguished Emeritus Professor at the University.

 Camp was a longtime member of the American Physical Society, American Association of Physics Teachers, and International Glaciological Society.

 Personal life

-Camp was married to Polly Ann Newton (born 1934), a Geneseo native and graduate of Wellesley College, with whom he had three daughters.
+Camp was married to Polly Ann Newton (1934–2024), a Geneseo native and graduate of Wellesley College, with whom he had three daughters.

 Through his mother, Camp was a descendant of the English colonial settler Edmund Rice (1594–1663).